AbdulRafay365/CRM-ERP-Data-Warehouse-Architecture-with-PostgreSQL-PG-Admin-4/README.md

 # CRM & ERP Data Warehouse Architecture with PostgreSQL & PG Admin 4

-This repository highlights a complete end-to-end implementation of a modern analytics solution using PostgreSQL — from raw data ingestion to refined insights, all built through a structured, layered architecture.
+This repository highlights a complete end-to-end implementation of a modern analytics solution using PostgreSQL — from raw data ingestion to refined insights in Tableau, all built through a structured, layered Medallion-Style architecture.

-A special thanks to [@DataWithBaraa](https://github.com/DataWithBaraa) for the invaluable guidance and step-by-step direction throughout this project.

 ---